lavigarg05/vivino-project/ReadMe.txt

    Glue code is present in src/main/java/stepDefinitions Test Runner file is present at : /src/test/java/TestRunner.java To run the test --> TestRunner.java --> Run As --> JUnit Test

+9) Current project uses chromeDriver.exe for Chrome Version 94.0.4606.81
+   For firefox geckoDriver.exe is working for Firefox Version 93.0 These exe files can be replaced based on your browser version at : /VivinoProject/browserExeFiles